wpsharks/ezphp/ezphp/readme.txt

 == Description ==

 This plugin is VERY simple.
-There's only ONE configurable option.
+There is only ONE configurable option.
 You can define this PHP constant inside your `/wp-config.php` file (optional).

 	define('EZPHP_EXCLUDED_POST_TYPES', ''); // A comma-delimited list of Post Types to exclude.